 Table: Differences between Uphold and Coinbase

-This is actually a point that the company itself emphasizes, as well.
-If you’re a complete beginner, Coinbase allows you to have an awesome experience getting to learn about crypto as you trade - there are even rewards for doing so!
-While Uphold also has a learning platform, it doesn’t include any earning opportunities like Coinbase does.
+This is actually a point that the company itself emphasizes.
+If you’re a complete beginner, Coinbase allows you to have an awesome experience getting to learn about crypto as you trade.
+There were even rewards for doing so!
+While Uphold also has a learning platform, it doesn’t include any earning opportunities like Coinbase used to.

 Both exchanges are secure and reliable, though.
-On top of that, they support a similar number of cryptocurrencies and allow you to store your coins and tokens in their hot wallets.
+On top of that, they support a decent number of cryptocurrencies and allow you to store your coins and tokens in their hot wallets.

 In short, it’s worth emphasizing that both Coinbase and Uphold are awesome crypto exchanges, yet each of them has their own target audience.
 At the same time, you can be sure to try out both platforms, too - perhaps that’s actually the way to go, in the first place?